mbradds/pipeline-profiles/readme.md

 - [webpack-dev-server](https://webpack.js.org/configuration/dev-server/)
 - [webpack-node-externals](https://www.npmjs.com/package/webpack-node-externals)

-Note: the html-webpack-plugin is instrumental for this project.
+Note: the html-webpack-plugin and handlebars-loader is instrumental for this project.
+Older versions of this repo only had two templates, one for english and one for french.
+As the project grew, I needed a tempalte engine.
+A good example of this need is the apportionment section.
+There are only around 5 oil pipeline profiles with apportionment data (there could be more in the future though!) so i dont want to include the apportionment html in 20 profiles that dont need it, and then hide/show divs conditionally after the dom is ready.
+This probably causes layout thrashing.
+With handlebars, i can conditionally render components/sections based on the logic in `src/profileManager.js`.
+Even better, with handlebars-loader, one html is compiled for each profile (web team can only handle html) and html-webpack-plugin still injects all the scripts.

+This was the old way before handlebars:
 Each pipeline profile webpage is essentially the same, but with different data.
 The two templates `src/profile_en.html` and `src/profile_fr.html` contain all the text and web resources (css, scripts tags) and the plugin injects the appropriate script tags for the profile.
 Changes made to these templates will appear on all 25 profile pages in english and french.

+## Adding new pipeline profile sections

+- Instructions coming soon!

 ## Tests